CodeKosmos/EVA_Voice_AI_Assistant/README.md

 System Management
 EVA can perform system management tasks such as:

-	- CPU and Memory: Reports current CPU usage and memory usage./n
+	- CPU and Memory: Reports current CPU usage and memory usage.
     - Play Music: Plays music from YouTube based on user requests.

 Getting Started